Emmeline1101/webmail-server/README.md

-# WebMail System - Client
+# WebMail System - Server

-This is the web-mail system for the client side.
-To find the client side, please go to: https://github.com/Emmeline1101/webmail-server
+This is the web-mail system for the server side.
+To find the client side, please go to: https://github.com/Emmeline1101/webmail-client

 ## Setup
 ### Prerequisites